-I came to Dara because I wanted to experience the humanitarian sector and see what it really means in practical terms.
+I came to Dara because I wanted to experience the humanitarian sector and see what it really represents in practical terms.
 Collectively, the classes I took at Dickinson over the past few months forced me to think about global justice as an opposition to humanitarianism.
-Humanitarianism is nice – it’s nice branding, the packaging includes good intentions and alleges to correct the world’s ills, the word appeals, and the institutions exist to legitimize it.
+Humanitarianism is nice – it’s nice branding, the packaging includes good intentions and alleges to correct the world’s ills; the word appeals and the institutions exist to legitimize it.
 But in many ways it comprises blanket solutions through feel-good institutions that are part of the very establishment that causes some of the world’s gravest violations of human rights and human dignity.
 Global justice, on the other hand, is less palatable.
-It’s more abstract, it lacks the same amount of legitimacy through institutions, and it can be dismissed far too easily as nothing more than a regulative ideal.
-Global justice, theoretically, aims for the root of those problems humanitarianism tries to fix after their happening.
+It’s more abstract, it lacks the same amount of legitimacy through institutions and it can be dismissed far too easily as nothing more than a regulative ideal.
+Global justice, theoretically, aims for the root of the problems humanitarianism tries to fix after their happening.
 Global justice comprises a belief in the need to address the structural factors that perpetuate those inequalities, injustices, violations, disasters that humanitarianism looks at as a field for its work.
-Global justice is about stopping occurrences that give humanitarian organizations a reason for their existence in the first place – it’s sustainable, it’s long-term, and it’s just.
+Global justice is about stopping occurrences that give humanitarian organizations a reason for their existence in the first place – it’s sustainable, it’s long-term and it’s just.

 I do not want to speak on this assuming too much authority.
 I have had a little bit of exposure to the theory, giving me just the right amount of confidence and privilege to criticize and preach from an academic point of view.
 That’s all I can do, however.
 I don’t have an elaborate solution in mind and do not have an implementable agenda for global justice.
 The primary role of these reflections is to provide context for my skepticism of the sector I am part of during my two months at Dara.